BaileeRice/Module20/README.md

 With access to the many files containing different data about genre, we decided to only use the playlist track data and focused on 11 specific attrubutes as shown on the image below.
 These attributes were chosen because we felt as though they would increase the accuracy of the predictions made by the machine.
 ![Screenshot (30)](https://user-images.githubusercontent.com/108035567/202317031-8bd8353f-dd4a-4a2d-834c-8db15c10eaa2.png)

+A master data frame combining all data from all three genres was created and from this table we